Kitware/candela/app/resonant-laboratory/general_purpose/README.md

 };
 ```

 statement that doesn't do anything in ES5 scenarios (PyExecJS / mongodb), but gets imported via the `exports-loader` in `webpack.config.js`.
-You can see an example
+For a simple example, see how `coerceValueWrapper` is imported and used in `models/Project.js`.

-of how this gets imported in `views/widgets/DatasetView/comboScale.js`.
+There are also complications with stitching files together, especially where these bits of code are going to be used in mongodb.
+TODO: move the messy/redundant comments explaining this here!